appero-com/MyTriggers/README.md

 # MyTriggers

   Lightweight Custom Metadata driven Trigger Framework that scales to your needs.
-Provided with <3 by appero.com
+Extended from [TriggerX](https://github.com/se6wagner/TriggerX) by Seb Wagner, provided with <3 by appero.com

 ## Installation